zach-albia/learning-eff/docs/elementary/Prob1.md

 }
 ```

 Looking at `main`, `printHelloWorld` is run twice.
-That's because our program now has *two* effects to resolve, `Reader` and `Writer`.
+That's because our program now has *two* effects to apply, `Reader` and `Writer`.
 Our third pass only had `Reader` so we've only had to call `run` once.
 In FP, pure programs like `printHelloWorld` will be run or *interpreted* as many times as it has effects.
 Once we *interpret* all those effects, we end up with the output of our pure program, in this case, a `(Long, Unit)` tuple, the first part of which contains our `timeElapsed` in milliseconds.

 With `AppConfig`, `Reader`, and `Writer`, we've decoupled our code from the console and the system clock.
 Note that we've had to manually `println` our `timeElapsed` report in `main`, since the second `run` produces a pure log of `timeElapsed`.